Support

 Arduino Library

-note-arduino is the official Arduino library for communicating with the Notecard over serial or I²C.
-This library works on any Arduino compatible Microcontroller, and can be installed from the Arduino Library Manager.
+note-arduino is the official Arduino library for communicating with the Notecard over serial or I2C.
+The library works on any Arduino compatible microcontroller, and can be installed from the Arduino Library Manager or PlatformIO.

 Installation